|Kuyt and Van Persie

 LB: Adri Van Tiggelen (Oud-Bijerland)

-Van Toggelen was the starting left back at Euro 1988, where Holland won its first major international trophy.
+Adri Van Toggelen was the starting left back at Euro 1988, where Holland won its first major international trophy.
 He earned 56 caps.
-He also went to the WC in 1990 and Euro 1992.
+He also went to the World Cup Finals in 1990 and European Championship in 1992.
 He played mainly for Sparta Rotterdam early on in his career.
 He later moved to Anderlectd and PSV.

 LB/DM: Giovanni Van Bronckhorst (Rotterdam)

+Giovanni Van Bronckhorst played for Netherlands in three World Cups, in 1998, 2006 and 2010, as well as three European Championships, in 2000, 2004 and 2008.
 He was the captain of Holland at World Cup 2010, where Holland finished second.
 He played 106 times for Holland.
-He won the Champions' League for Barcelona in 2005-2006.
-He also played with Feyenoord, Arsenal and Rangers.
+He also played with Feyenoord, Barcelona Arsenal and Rangers.

 CM: Wim Jansen (Rotterdam)

-Jansen was a part of the great Feyenoord team of the late 1960's and early 1970's.
+Wim Jansen was a part of the great Feyenoord team of the late 1960's and early 1970's.
 He formed a great midfield with Willem van Hanegem and Theo De Jong.
 They became the first Dutch club to win the European Cup in 1970.
-He later joined Washington Diplomats and then, Ajax where he played as a libero.
-He was an important of Holland's WC team in 1974.
-He earned 65 caps.
+He later played for Washington Diplomats and then, Ajax Amsterdam at the end of his career.
+He was an important part of Netherlands' World Cup team in 1974.
+He earned 65 caps between 1967 and 1980.

 CM: Mick Clavan (the Hague)